GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

 - [07/2023] One paper accepted to ECAI'23.
 - [06/2023] Invited to serve as a Senior PC member for AAAI'24.
 - [06/2023] Thrilled to win the runner-up of the 2022-23 INNS Doctoral Dissertation Award!
 - [06/2023] One paper accepted to ACL'23 Clinical NLP workshop.
-- [05/2023] Invited to serve as a reviewer for ACM Computing Surveys and IEEE TKDE, a PC member for IEEE CogMI'23.
 - [04/2023] Our work on intersectional fairness is accepted to IJCAI'23 Survey Track.
-- [04/2023] Invited to serve as a reviewer for NeurIPS'23 and IEEE Big Data'23.
-- [02/2023] Invited to serve as a PC member for ECML PKDD'23, ICDM'23, ACL'23, and UAI'23.
-- [01/2023] Invited to serve as a PC member for KDD'23 and a reviewer for ACM Computing Surveys.
 - [01/2023] Receiving a gift grant from Cisco Research for the project on Privacy-Preserving GNNs.
 Thanks, Cisco!